mearashadowfax/OpenStove/src/content/recipes/baked-potatoes-garlic-herbs.md

       - quantity: ""
         name: "Salt and pepper"

-recipeNotes: [
+recipeNotes:
-  "Choose firm, unblemished potatoes for the best results.", "Feel free to customize the herbs in the garlic herb butter according to your preference.", "If chanterelle mushrooms are not available, you can use other types of mushrooms such as cremini or shiitake.", "For added richness, sprinkle grated cheese over the assembled potatoes before serving.", "These baked potatoes make a delicious side dish or a satisfying vegetarian main course."
+  [
-]
+    "Choose firm, unblemished potatoes for the best results.", "Feel free to customize the herbs in the garlic herb butter according to your preference.", "If chanterelle mushrooms are not available, you can use other types of mushrooms such as cremini or shiitake.", "For added richness, sprinkle grated cheese over the assembled potatoes before serving.", "These baked potatoes make a delicious side dish or a satisfying vegetarian main course.", ]

 tags: ["potatoes", "chanterelles", "baked"]